-The Team was called out to Wepre Park on Deeside, to assist in the recovery of a casualty who had fallen some distance down a steep bank, sustaining injuries in the process – we wish the casualty a speedy recovery.
+The Team was called out to Wepre Park on Deeside, to assist in the treatment and evacuation of a casualty who had fallen some distance down a steep bank, sustaining injuries in the process – we wish the casualty a speedy recovery.

 47/18 – 12/06/18

-Shortly before midnight, the Team received a request from North Wales Police to assist in the search for an elderly missing person in the St Asaph area – the missing person was found safe and well by police officers, just as the Team was being called out
+Shortly before midnight on Tuesday, the same day as the end of the major search in Broughton, the Team received a request from North Wales Police to assist in the search for an elderly missing person in the St Asaph area – the missing person was found safe and well by police officers, just as the Team was being called out.

 46/18 – 12/06/18